Travis Scott in first TV performance since Astroworld tragedy at BBMAs

 Travis Scott performs at the Billboard Music Awards 2022

-Travis Scott has debuted his new single “Mafia” during a performance at the Billboard Music Awards 2022.
+Travis Scott debuted a new unreleased single during his performance at the Billboard Music Awards 2022.

 The 31-year-old rapper made his first televised performance on Sunday (15 May) since the Astroworld tragedy last November.